-O2's best claim for your contract is with its Priority rewards - from cheap weekly lunch deals and pre-order privileges on gig tickets, to ad-hoc discounts and competitions.
-Plus, they have 100s of wifi hotspots in shops and cafes that you can connect to for free and save your precious data.
+O2's best claim for your contract is with its Priority rewards - from cheap lunch deals and pre-order privileges on gig tickets, to ad-hoc discounts and competitions.
+Plus, they have 1000s of Wi-Fi hotspots in shops and cafes that you can connect to for free and save your precious data.

 View all O2 SIM only deals

 Vodafone seems to have been around since mobile phones were cumbersome bricks, but they remain a major player.
 Look out for a Red Entertainment tariff, which gives you your choice of a NOW TV Entertainment Pass, Spotify Premium or Sky Sports Mobile subscription.